dockstore/dockstore-documentation/docs/dictionary.rst

 ------
 pronounced "ee-gress", rhymes with aggress

     The action of leaving a place.
-In the context of :ref:`dict cloud computing`, an egress charge is a fee charged for downloading a file.
+In the context of :ref:`dict cloud computing`, data egress refers to data being moved from one location to another, such as from the cloud to a local machine, between cloud providers, and between locations of a single cloud provider.
+Data egress often results in the charge of fees (usually called egress charges).
+Data egress can be one of the most expensive cloud costs incurred.
 Sometimes, the person hosting the file is charged for data egress.
-Other times, the person downloading the file is charged.
+Other times, the person downloading the file is charged (such as when downloading files from a Google bucket that has the requester-pays option enabled).

 .. note:: This term as we define it here is associated with cloud computing and may have different definitions in other contexts.